How CNC Machine Is Controlled?

 There are several types of CNC machines, each designed for specific applications and industries.
 Some of the most common types include CNC milling machines, CNC lathes, CNC routers, and CNC plasma cutters.
 CNC milling machines are used to cut and shape solid objects, while CNC lathes are used to turn cylindrical objects.
 CNC routers are used to cut and carve wood, plastic, and other materials, while CNC plasma cutters are used to cut metal sheets.

-Read More: How Much Does A CNC Machinist Make In California?
+Read More: How To Square A CNC Gantry?

 There are also specialized CNC machines, such as 5-axis CNC machines, which can move the tools in five different directions to create complex shapes and contours.
 CNC machines can be used in industries such as aerospace, automotive, medical, and electronics manufacturing, among others.